Exploring the Potential of Quantum Approximate Optimization Algorithm in Tackling the Perfect Domination Problem: Declaration of Generative AI

 \section{Declaration of Generative AI}

-During the preparation of this work the authors used chatgpt in order to improve readability and language.
+During the preparation of this work the authors used ChatGPT, DouBao and Kimi in order to improve readability and language.
 After using this tool, the authors reviewed and edited the content as needed and take full responsibility for the content of the publication.

 \end{CJK}